 The Role of Bill of Lading During Transport

 Bill of lading plays an important role during the auto transport and flatbed transport process.
 It is evidence of agreement with specific details of the shipment or vehicle.
 It acknowledges that a shipment has been picked up, loaded and being transported.
 The bill of lading obligates the carrier to deliver shipment to delivery party as noted and is supporting evidence of any claims related to damages caused.

 Information You’ll Find on Bill of Lading

-Pickup and delivery information such as contact person, phone number, address, business hours, phone number, etc.)
+- Pickup and delivery information such as a contact person, phone number, address, business hours, phone number, etc.

 Although there are different kinds of truck bill of lading reports, they all serve the same purpose and provide the same information needed for the transport.
 A bill of lading will ensure the transport of your shipment is as ordered and is delivered in the same conditions as it was received.

 So next time you’re in need of a transport, make sure obtain a copy of your BOL and keep for your records or download an equipment bill of lading template to use.
 You never know when you will need that document, might save you a big headache in the long run.